tannewt/wa-law.org/bill/2023-24/hb/1295/1/README.md

 14. Within available resources, provide legal counsel for parents under investigation by the department of children, youth, and families, including when the department of children, youth, and families proposes a voluntary placement agreement when there is no pending dependency proceeding under chapter 13.34 RCW pursuant to RCW 13.34.090(4).

 The office of public defense shall not provide direct representation of clients.

+## Section 2
+The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

+## Section 3
+(1) Any party has a right to be represented by an attorney in all proceedings under this chapter, to introduce evidence, to be heard in his or her own behalf, to examine witnesses, to receive a decision based solely on the evidence adduced at the hearing, and to an unbiased fact finder.

+## Section 4
+Section 3 of this act takes effect July 1, 2024.